CBIIT-CGBB/OmicPath/README.md

 [R codes](examples/03plot_network.R)

-### Make network by gene neighborhoods in pathway
+### Construct networks by gene neighborhoods in the pathway
-KEGG: Ras signaling pathway: make networks by the genes ("PAK2", "BAD", "RASGRF1", "RAP1A", "NRAS", "HRAS", "TIAM1", "RRAS2", "KRAS", "SHC3") and the gene's neighborhoods.
-The networks are the gene neighborhood order = 1 and 2 respectively.
-The given genes were colored in red.
+KEGG: Ras signaling pathway: construct networks by the genes ("PAK2", "BAD", "RASGRF1", "RAP1A", "NRAS", "HRAS", "TIAM1", "RRAS2", "KRAS", "SHC3") and their neighborhoods.
+The networks contain genes with the neighborhood order = 1 and 2.
+The seed genes were colored in red.

 <img src="examples/04do_neighborhood_test1.png" width="300" height="300">  <img src="examples/04do_neighborhood_test2.png" width="300" height="300">